Find a Lender-Approved Local Conveyancer in Templecombe

 Planning law solicitors in Templecombe regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Templecombe practicing in planning law.
-This could include advice on making sure people do what the planning regulations say
+The practices listed below are a non-comprehensive list of solicitors in Templecombe practicing in planning law.
+This may include advice on development on contaminated land

 • Maclachlan Solicitors Limited, Long Street, Sherborne, Dorset, DT9 3BS